nikfrank/react-ulpan/README.md

     - separating our network calls from our component logic
     - toggling between network targets
   - step4: build a view level component to CREATE / EDIT exercises
+    - add pack to result CREATE call with server schema update
     - build from server step2 CREATE w pack and tags
     - add query by feature to DoExercise view
     - build from server step3 EDIT exercise feature